withtally/optimistic-gov-deployer/README.md

 ```

 #### Validating Contract

 After running the script to deploy the contract, it will print the command lines needed to validate each contract in your terminal.

-But to run those contracts you must have provided your Etherscan ( or other scan ) to the API KEY in the `.env` file, you can use it to validate the contracts.
+But to run those commands, you must have provided your Etherscan (or other scan) API KEY in the `.env` file.
+You can use it to validate the contracts.

 Example output: